-Tell us a little bit about the history of Madagasikara Voakajy
+Tell us about the history of Madagasikara Voakajy.

 Where is Madagasikara Voakajy located?

-MV’s office is based in Tana but we have 3 other offices in 3 regions in Madagascar (Diana, Alaotra Mangoro, Menabe) and working in 11 districts in 5 regions in Madagascar.
+MV’s office is based in Madagascar’s capital of Antananarivo.
+We have 3 other offices in 3 regions in Madagascar (Diana, Alaotra Mangoro, Menabe) and also work in 11 districts in 5 regions in Madagascar.

 Which lemur species do you work with?

-We are working now with 9 Lemurs species: 5 nocturnal including Eastern woolly lemur (Avahi laniger), Aye-Aye (Daubentonia madagascariensis), Goodman’s Mouse lemur (Microcebus lehilahytsara), Weasel sportive lemur (Lepilemus mustelinus) and Greater Dwarf lemur (Cheirogaleus major) and 4 diurnals : Indri (Indri indri), Gray bamboo lemur (Hapalemur griseus), Diademed Sifaka (Propithecus diadema) and Brown lemur (Eulemur fulvus).
+We work with 9 Lemur species: 5 nocturnal species including Eastern woolly lemur (Avahi laniger), Aye-Aye (Daubentonia madagascariensis), Goodman’s Mouse lemur (Microcebus lehilahytsara), Weasel sportive lemur (Lepilemus mustelinus), and Greater Dwarf lemur (Cheirogaleus major); and 4 diurnal species: Indri (Indri indri), Gray bamboo lemur (Hapalemur griseus), Diademed Sifaka (Propithecus diadema), and Brown lemur (Eulemur fulvus).

 How does Madagasikara Voakajy help lemur conservation?

-In addition to the research and conservation project, we empower youth in the local community to be the Lemurs ambassador.
+In addition to our research and conservation projects, we empower youth in the local communities to be ambassadors for lemurs.

-We have a project funded by SOS which aim to train youth for new agricultural techniques to be models in their community and be ambassadors of Lemurs.
+We have a project funded by SOS: Save Our Species which trains youth for new agricultural techniques to be models in their community and be ambassadors of lemurs.

-In September 2017, we finally got a picture of an Aye-aye by a Camera trap in Mangabe’s protected area after 3 years of setting up the Camera trap.
+In September 2017, we finally got a picture of an Aye-aye by a Camera trap in Mangabe’s protected area after 3 years of setting up the Camera trap!
 Currently, Aye-ayes are victims of a cultural superstition in the region that we work.
-Even our local agent wouldn’t tell us during our surveys when they found Aye-ayes since there’s a belief that seeing them will be a sign of bad luck.
+Even our local agent wouldn’t tell us during our surveys when they found Aye-ayes, because there’s a belief that seeing them is a sign of bad luck.

-In January 2018, we confirmed the presence of Weasel sportive lemur (Lepilemur mustelinus) in our protected area by a photo that we received during an ecological research of lemurs in the North part of Mangabe protected area.
+Also, in January 2018, we confirmed the presence of Weasel sportive lemur (Lepilemur mustelinus) in our protected area by a photo that we received during an ecological research of lemurs in the north part of Mangabe protected area.

-What are some goals and expectations that Madagasikara Voakajy has for the future?
+What are some of your goals and expectations for the future?

-Our expectations for the future are to set up a data base of the Lemurs population to see the trend regarding the habitat loss.
-Like this, conservation decision in the co-joint protected area of Mangabe will be efficient.
+We hope to set up a database of the lemur populations to see the trends in habitat loss.
+This will make conservation decisions in the co-joint protected area of Mangabe more efficient.